Help keep your firm running if a covered disability keeps you out of the office – with the AIA Trust Group Business Overhead Disability Insurance Plan

 New York Life is licensed/authorized to transact business in all the 50 United States, the District of Columbia and Puerto Rico.

-Please note that this plan is currently not available to residents of Florida , New Hampshire, Vermont, and Washington.
+Please note that this plan is currently not available to residents of Florida , Nevada, North Carolina, Vermont, and Washington.

 New York Life Insurance Company’s state of domicile is New York and their NAIC ID # is 55915.